 which will do the syncing automatically as long as the command keep running.
 But if you find rsync somehow cumbersome, you can set up NFS, which is way faster.

 Our example is completely simplified as Vagrant let’s you create a multi-machine envorinment, set up networking between the nodes, forward ports to host, and more.

 Once finished with your changes, just

-vagrant halt the machine.
+the machine.
 You can always come back and run

-vagrant up to bring it back.
+to bring it back.
 If you want to remove the VM, run

-vagrant destroy.
+.
 Very simple and keeps your host system clean.
 As it might have crossed your mind, Vagrant VMs are pretty much normal VMs so you can manage them via other software such as virt-manager.
 That’s true, but Vagrant associates some state with each machine so I suggest to administer them with Vagrant only.
 You can use virt-manager to open the graphical user interface or remove the domain if you won’t be able to do so using Vagrant though.